rain-rain-bob-sss/D3bot-fork/README.md

 - Making a config.txt for the static variables.
 - Refactoring, e.g. stable API, stable navmesh standard, consistency, bot metatable, gamemode independence by adding hooks usable by gamemodes or gamemode-based plugins, ...
-- Detailed linking e.g. required jump height, movement behavior (gap-jumping, ...), more link unlock conditions, ...
+- Detailed linking e.g. ~~required jump height~~, movement behavior (gap-jumping, ...), more link unlock conditions, ...
 - Map information in navmeshes using a singleton item type solely for storing parameters (e.g. zombie count multiplier).
-- Leap behavior for headcrab bots.
 - Sloped nodes for more accurate locating of entities.
 - Triangle-based nodes using vertices with automatic adjacent linking.
 - Sub-paths in nodes for more accurate movement (no "wall-sliding").